pathakavani/RustWikiWrapper/README.md

 # RustWikiWrapper
-A rust crate that wraps the Wikipedia APIs like MediaWiki, Wikidata, REST, and Pageview APIs into a unified and easy-to-use interface.
-The crate will simplify the interactions with Wikipedia, allowing developers to query articles, fetch structured data, perform searches, and retrieve analytics effortlessly.
+A rust crate that wraps the Wikipedia APIs like MediaWiki; REST, and Pageview APIs into a unified and easy-to-use interface.
+The crate will simplify the interactions with Wikipedia, allowing developers to query articles, fetch structured data, and perform searches effortlessly.

 ## How the Code Works